PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_APK_API.md

 ### Search apk push history

-The search terminalApks API allows thirdparty system to search terminal push apks for page.
-The search apk push history API allows thirdparty system to search pushed apks to the specified terminal by page.
+The search apk push history API allows third party system to search pushed apks to the specified terminal by page.
 **API**

 ```